john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 Hi!
 ```

-The structure of a function definition is:
+The general structure of a Python function definition is:

 ```python
 def FUNCTION_NAME(arg1, arg2, ..., kw1=v1, kw2=v2, ...):